nsbno/spor/.changeset/tricky-suns-camp.md

 "@vygruppen/spor-react": patch
 ---

-fix issue where icons are not vertically aligned
+fix issue where icons are not vertically aligned in button component